return to homepage

 Just before coming to the end of a white collar job years ago, Mike was handed an application for and information about J.B.
 Hunt.

-Even though a few of Mike's family members are professional drivers and he rode with his truck driving dad when he was growing up, he had no actual truck driving experience.
-Vicki's side of the family boasted no trucking experience whatsoever.
+Even though a few of Mike’s family members are (or were) professional drivers and he rode with his truck driving dad when he was growing up, he had no actual truck driving experience.
+Vicki’s side of the family boasted no trucking experience whatsoever.

 Our trucking experience began when we took our first jobs as a husband and wife professional truck driving team in January 1993 with Swift Transportation.
 After six weeks with individual trainers, we were on our own.